KoushikNiyogi/Daily-objects-clone/README.md

 # Challenges
 One of the challenges faced during the development of this project was creating a generic Category page and filter component for multiple categories.

-# Features to be Implemented in Future
-Wishlist Page and functionality.
-Order management on admin side.

 # Contribution
 Koushik Niyogi
 Prashant Sathawane